jeffgbutler/practical-functional-java/docs/Refactoring.md

 | E | 5565 |

 Armed with this information, we can write a program to generate a script from the spreadsheet.
 We're going to use [Apache POI](http://poi.apache.org/) to read the spreadsheet.
 It's not important that you know how POI works for this exercise.

+Unfortunately, in our haste to get this finished, we wrote a horrible horrible piece of code.
+You can see the horrible code in `src/main/java/exercises/refactoring/AwfulScriptGenerator`.
+Now it's time to clean it up...

 ## Exercises